Tuttotorna/OMNIABASE/README.md

 OMNIABASE is not a replacement for domain knowledge.

-It is a framework for testing whether a single representation was enough.
+It is a framework for testing whether a single representation was enough